An image of an arrow icon

 Customer service skills

 Customer service is an essential quality in any client-facing profession, particularly healthcare.
 Every health professional you work with should have exemplary customer service skills, such as treating you with respect, prioritizing your health, and maintaining careful records.
-Whether clients want to lower body fat, reduce their risk of diabetes, prevent disease, or anything else, a nutritionist should always remain respectful.
+Whether clients want to lower body fat, get help with sports nutrition, reduce their risk of diabetes, prevent disease, or anything else, a nutritionist should always remain respectful.

 Although we firmly believe that working with a registered dietitian is an excellent choice, other professionals can share advice on meeting your nutrition goals.
 If you're serious about using nutrition to reach your health objectives, consider working with a dietitian or nutritionist.